aleph2c/learning_xslt_with_python/README.md

 Python.
 It has a lazy CLI (it caches previous command inputs and uses them to minimize typing).

+Install this repo (see instructions below).

-Imagine you are trying to learn XSLT.
+Now imagine you are trying to learn XSLT.
 You have installed this repo's command line tools and XSLT compilers (see below).
 And now you find yourself working on the chapter 7.4 exercize of Sal Mangano's XSLT Cookbook.
 You transcribe his text-hierarchy XSLT example into ``./sal/ch07/text.hierarchy.xsl``.